The Rager Law Firm

 Depending on the nature of your job and/or the circumstances of your particular case, there may be additional requirements for drug or alcohol testing at work.
 For example, the requirements for employers in the marketing or legal industries may differ from those in the healthcare, railroad, trucking, and other industries.

 You may want to speak to an employment law attorney in order to find out whether or not your employer was legally allowed to conduct workplace drug or alcohol tests.
-Here at The Rager Law Firm, our best lawyers in Los Angeles offer a free consultation to help you understand your employment rights.
+Here at Rager & Yoon – Employment Lawyers, our best lawyers in Los Angeles offer a free consultation to help you understand your employment rights.

 Contact our offices today for a free case evaluation.
 Call at 310-527-6994 or fill out this contact form.